Skip to content

 Condition Variables

-Condition variables allow one or more threads to wait until a specific condition is met.
+Condition variables allow one or more coroutines to wait until a specific condition is met.
 They are a concurrency primitive provided by the Jule standard library via sync::Cond.
 A condition variable must be created using Cond.New and associated with a Locker during creation.
 This Locker is often a primitive like,sync::Mutex.
 Once a condition variable is used, it should not be copied again, as this could lead to inconsistencies and unexpected outcomes.

 Additionally, sys::Cond provides the Lock and Unlock methods for the associated Locker.
 For consistency, it is recommended to use these methods to manage the locking mechanism, even if the mechanism is stored in a separate variable.
 Furthermore, unless absolutely necessary—which is rare—it is advised not to store the locking mechanism associated with the condition variable separately.